What Is a Treasury Bill (T-Bill)? How It Works, Why Investors Use It, and When It Makes Sense

 Can I lose money in a Treasury bill?

-If held to maturity, the principal repayment structure is highly predictable.
-But inflation and opportunity cost can still reduce the real value of your return.
+Inflation and opportunity cost can also reduce the real value of your return.

 Are Treasury bills better than a savings account?